 5. Photographic Collection

 Albertina Vienna.
 Hardly anyone visits a museum to have gourmet food, but Albertina may be an exception.
 In an adjacent wing of the museum, Demel owner Attila Dogudan offers fine Viennese and international cuisine.
 In contrast to the rococo glitz, the restaurant interiors exude mid century modern chic.
-What a great way to digest rich art with delicately prepared cuisine.
+What a great way to digest rich art with delicately prepared cuisine!

 Albertina Vienna: Practicalities